Representation of the People Act 1948: Part V: Special provisions as to local government elections in Scotland

 County, district and burgh elections due in 1948 were postponed until 1949, and councillors due to retire were to continue in office.
 This also applied to county conveners, burgh provosts, honorary treasurers of burghs and chairmen of district councils.

 Part VI: General

 The final part of the act listed the duties of the registration officer and established an appeals procedure for persons excluded from the register.
 It also allowed for funds to be made available for the registration process.

+Repealed enactments

+Section 80(7) of the act repealed 85 enactments, listed in the thirteenth schedule to the act.